mubashir-ullah/mubashir-ullah/README.md

 - **Artificial Intelligence**: Building intelligent systems that can learn and adapt.
 - **Data Science**: Analyzing data to uncover hidden insights and drive decision-making.
 - **Entrepreneurship**: Turning innovative ideas into impactful products.
-- **Machine Learning**: Developing models that can predict and automate tasks.
+- **Machine Learning**: Developing models that predict and automate tasks.
 - **Programming**: Writing clean and efficient code in various languages.
 - **Web Development**: Crafting responsive and dynamic web applications.